amjadAH/amjadAH/README.md

 ### Hi there 👋

+i'm a software developer specialised in backend development. in my free time, i enjoy playing video games and reading.

 <!--
 **amjad-ah/amjad-ah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.